rails/rails/guides/source/getting_started.md

 in "Active Record Validations and Callbacks":active_record_validations_callbacks.html#validations-overview

-With the validation now in place, when you call +@post.save+ on an invalid post, it will return +false+.
-If you open +app/controllers/posts_controller.rb+ again, you'll notice that we don't check the result of calling +@post.save+ inside the +create+ action.
-If +@post.save+ fails in this situation, we need to show the form back to the user.
-To do this, change the +new+ and +create+ actions inside +app/controllers/posts_controller.rb+ to these:
+With the validation now in place, when you call `@post.save` on an invalid post, it will return `false`.
+If you open `app/controllers/posts_controller.rb` again, you'll notice that we don't check the result of calling `@post.save` inside the `create` action.
+If `@post.save` fails in this situation, we need to show the form back to the user.
+To do this, change the `new` and `create` actions inside `app/controllers/posts_controller.rb` to these:

 ```ruby
 def new